DevopediaOrg/AcronymLookup/README.md

 # Installation

-If running in Google Colab, installatio is part of the Jupyter Notebook `Acronyms.ipynb`.
+If running in Google Colab, installation is part of the Jupyter Notebook `Acronyms.ipynb`.

 If not Google Colab, following this procedure:
 - Run `pip install -r requirements.txt` to set up Python dependencies.